notslang/recipes/Chocolate Chip Cookies.md

 Sift dry ingredients into a bowl.
 Set aside.

-Using a mixer fitted with paddle attachment, cream butter and sugars together until very light, about 5 minutes.
+Using a mixer fitted with paddle attachment, cream butter, sugar, and molasses together until very light, about 5 minutes.
 Add eggs, one at a time, mixing well after each addition.
 Stir in the vanilla.
 Reduce speed to low, add dry ingredients and mix until just combined, 5 to 10 seconds.
 Drop chocolate pieces in and incorporate them without breaking them.

 Press plastic wrap against dough and refrigerate for 24 to 36 hours.
 Dough may be used in batches, and can be refrigerated for up to 72 hours.